NahimMK/The-Football-Project/README.md

 ![Mercury](https://user-images.githubusercontent.com/45957874/208012946-287f34ad-e8d5-4c73-a9ea-47bcd2525e39.gif)

 These visualization may also be downloaded as PDF or HTML files.
+To clear the data, click "clear runs" on the bottom left and it will go back to default options.

 To run this project, open up a terminal or command prompt and type:
 ```
 pip install -r requirements.txt